 Dismissal on discriminatory grounds.
 In the case of unlawful or void dismissals (for example, discriminatory dismissal, oral dismissal or dismissal during pregnancy), the remedy consists of reinstatement with payment of compensation for the lost salary from dismissal to reinstatement (this applies to all employees, including executives) with a minimum of five months' salary.

-Dismissal without any written motivation or notified without following the legal procedure.
-If the dismissal is served without any written motivation or without following the disciplinary procedure or the procedure prescribed by law for a dismissal for objective reasons, the judge can award the employee compensation for the damage suffered of between a minimum of six months' salary, up to a maximum of 12 months' salary, unless the reason for the objective dismissal do not exist (in which case, the sanctions that follow will apply).
+Dismissal without any written justification or served without following the legal procedure.
+If the dismissal is served without any written justification or without following the disciplinary procedure or the procedure prescribed by law for a dismissal for objective reasons, the judge can award the employee compensation for the damage suffered of between a minimum of six months' salary, up to a maximum of 12 months' salary, unless the reasons for the dismissal do not exist (in which case, the sanctions that follow will apply).

 Dismissal based on the employee's breach of contract (subjective reasons such as a gross misconduct).
 When a dismissal is served for subjective reasons (after completion of a compulsory disciplinary procedure) and is declared unfair at trial, the possible consequences are: